Yeromenk/vsb-ai/README.md

 ### Technical Features

-- ✅ User authentication with JWT
+- ✅ User authentication with JWT, Google, and GitHub
 - 💬 Real-time chat interface with auto-scrolling
 - 📱 Responsive UI for desktop and mobile
-- 📁 File upload & parsing support
+- 📁 File upload and parsing support
 - 💾 Chat history and saved prompts
 - ⚙️ Task management for AI queries
+- 🔒 Secure API endpoints with authentication
+- Email verification and password reset functionality
+- Searching chat history

 ---